Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Open Home page2.
-Navigate to other pages (Products, Cart, Admin, etc.)
+1. Open Home page
+2. Navigate to other pages (Products, Cart, Admin, etc.)

 ### Expected Result

+Header is visible on all pages
+Logo is displayed correctly
+Navigation links are aligned properly
+No overlapping elements
-Header is visible on all pagesLogo is displayed correctlyNavigation links are aligned properlyNo overlapping elementsResponsive behavior works on different screen sizes
+Responsive behavior works on different screen sizes

 ------------------------------------------------------------------------